Mauritius upland forest day gecko: Distribution

 This species inhabits the upland forest of Mauritius.
 It occurs only in parts of the mountain forests of Macchabée and Les Mares, the Brise Fer area, and in the mountain forest of Montagnes Bambous.

 Habitat

 The Mauritius upland forest day gecko prefers large endemic forest trees.
 This day gecko is only rarely seen on secondary vegetation.
-P. guimbeaui rosagularis typically basks high on tree trunks.
+P. rosagularis typically basks high on tree trunks.

 Diet

 These day geckos feed on various insects and other invertebrates.
 They also like to lick soft, sweet fruit, pollen and nectar.

 Behaviour

-The Mauritius upland forest day gecko' is rather shy because it is heavily predated by different bird species.
+The Mauritius upland forest day gecko is rather shy because it is heavily predated by different bird species.

 Reproduction

 The pairing season is between march and the first weeks of September.
 During this period, the females lay up to 6 pairs of eggs.
 The young will hatch after approximately 60–90 days.
 The juveniles measure 36–40 mm.
 The Mauritius lowland forest day gecko is an egg gluer and often a colony nester.
 Tree holes are often used to lay the eggs in.
 Juveniles reach pubescence after 18–20 months.